Online safety and coronavirus

 A recent NSPCC survey shows that children turning to social media because they’re feeling lonely or have poor mental health are at higher risk of being groomed online.

 Talking to your child about what they’re doing or sharing online can help you to understand any risks and keep them safe.
-Net Aware also has advice on popular social media sites and apps, including TikTok, Snapchat and Facebook.
+Net Aware also has advice on popular apps, games and social media sites, including TikTok, Snapchat and Facebook.

 Starting a conversation about online safety